Dgraph is integrated with OpenCensus to collect distributed traces from the Dgraph cluster.

 --collector.tags env=dev.
 In Dgraph, set the

---jaeger.collector flag in the Dgraph QA cluster to the first collector and the flag in the Dgraph Dev cluster to the second collector.
+--trace jaeger option in the Dgraph QA cluster to the first collector and set this option in the Dgraph Dev cluster to the second collector.

 You can run multiple Jaeger collector components for the same single Jaeger backend (e.g., many Jaeger collectors to a single Cassandra backend).
 This is still a single Jaeger installation but with different collectors customizing the tags per environment.